Eniola011/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. how to duplicate the last line in shell script?
 10. how to remove files that are ".js"extension in shell script"
 11. how to count directories and subdirectories in shell script?
+12. Create a script that displays the 10 newest files in the current directory.

+Requirements:

+One file per line
+Sorted from the newest to the oldest